British sitcom: Ronnie Hazlehurst (1928–2007)

 His theme tunes often included elements designed to fit the programmes, such as a cash till in Are You Being Served?, rises and falls in The Fall and Rise of Reginald Perrin and the Big Ben chimes for Yes Minister.
 For Some Mothers Do 'Ave 'Em, Hazlehurst used Morse code to spell out the programme's title.
 During his career he composed the music for the opening of the BBC's coverage of the 1976 Olympics.
 Jon Plowman, Head of BBC Comedy, said, "He was the composer of many of the best-loved signature tunes of the last 40 years of television - and some of his work is still heard today.
 He's associated with some of the best-loved shows of our lives."

 Tony Russell (1929–1970)

 Russell wrote the music for On the Buses and the children's programme The Herbs.
 He studied composition with Richard Rodney Bennett and Bill Russo.
 He was in Russo's London Jazz Orchestra and took over running this when Russo returned to the United States in 1965.
 He later became a busy composer and wrote the score of the musical The Matchgirls.

 Nick Ingman (born 1948)

 The title music for Keeping Up Appearances was written by Nick Ingman, a visiting professor at the London College of Music.
 His collaborators include Paul McCartney, Mick Jagger, Björk, and The X Factor.
 His arrangements have accounted for fourteen No. 1 singles and five double platinum albums in the UK and he has been nominated for a Grammy three times.

+Simon Brint (1950-2011)

+Brint was closely associated with the Alternative Comedy movement and contributed music to several associated projects including the sitcoms Absolutely Fabulous and 2point4 Children.